-OSPI has budgeted an amount not to exceed five hundred thousand dollars (\$575,000) for the first 23 months of this project; however, OSPI does not represent or guarantee any minimum purchase from the resulting contract.
+OSPI has budgeted an amount not to exceed four hundred thousand dollars (\$400,000) for the initial term of this project; however, OSPI does not represent or guarantee any minimum purchase from the resulting contract.
 Proposals in excess of this amount will be rejected as non-responsive and will not be evaluated.